Biodynamic Massage Therapy

 FAQs

-Rather than focusing manipulating the muscles, Biodynamic massage works with the person and their uniqueness.
-It offers slow, gentle, and attuned touch that supports your body’s natural capacity to return to balance and flow.
+Rather than focusing on manipulating the muscles, biodynamic massage works with the person and their uniqueness.
+It offers slow, gentle, and attuned touch that supports the body’s natural capacity to return to balance and flow.
 Sessions follow your body’s rhythms, allowing tension and emotional holding to soften and melt naturally, often leading to a deeper sense of calm and lasting integration.

 No, the touch is slow, gentle, and responsive to your needs.
 We stay in communication and find what feels right for you.